FrancesCoronel/personal-website-v3/site/content/adventures/2018-03-25-mentoring-programs.md

 ### Designlab

-[Designlab](//trydesignlab.com/) is actually an online bootcamp focused on UI/UX but also depend on mentors for their curriculum.
+[Designlab](//trydesignlab.com/) is an online bootcamp focused on UI/UX but also depend on mentors for their curriculum.
 They also have a dedicated page to [apply to become a mentor](//trydesignlab.com/become-a-mentor/).

 <blockquote class="embedly-card"><h4><a href="https://trydesignlab.com/become-a-mentor/">Calling all designers!
 Become a Designlab mentor and help build the future of creative education.</a></h4><p>Become a Desiglab mentor to help us change the way people learn design online.
 Earn money & network with awesome designers who share the same mission.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>